 Here’s a 1-minute video we broke down from this YouTube video

 This was a really important part where Shady Shae talked about the importance of YouTube thumbnails.
 We figured that it could be great for our viewers.
 So we broke it down and added some subtitles to it.
 Now, this is an asset we can share on many other social media platforms.

 The infographic given in the picture below was created using data from their influencer report.

 Just like the carousel, you can click on the link in the bio and get to the landing page of that report.
 Like the report, you can also grab important information from your blog posts and create an infographics from it.

 Identifying the right piece of information is the biggest challenge in this process.
-Once you identify it, creating and distributing is pretty easy as per Instagram post ideas.
+Once you identify it, creating and distributing is pretty easy, per Instagram post ideas.

 This is a great way to add all your YouTube videos to your Instagram account.
 For example, let’s take a look at our Instagram channel (Picmakerhq).